fernandomosquera/Moola---Multicore-Cache-Simulator/README.md

 Charles Shelor and Krishna Kavi. ["Moola: Multicore Cache Simulator"](https://csrl.cse.unt.edu/kavi/Research/CATA-2015.pdf), 30th International Conference on Computers and Their Applications (CATA-2015), March 9-11, 2015, Honolulu, Hawaii.

+# How to compile

 You have two moola version

-The original moola is in the moola_src folder.
+1) The original moola is in the moola_src folder.
 For compile it, you hace to run Makefile

-The modified version of moola is in the modified_moola_src.
-This version add the information leakage study
+2) The modified version of moola is in the modified_moola_src.
+This version add the information leakage and new mappinmg set schemes.
+To complie run Makefile